 Writers Reading encourages students, faculty, staff and community to attend.

 The readings are sponsored by the AACC Student Association, are free and open to the public and include book sales and signings.

 For more information, contact Professor Susan Cohen at firstname.lastname@example.org

-Spring 2015 Schedule
+Spring 2016 Schedule

 John Gery has been a professor at the University of New Orleans since 1979.
 His collection of poems, The Enemies of Leisure, received a Critic's Choice Award from the San Francisco Review of Books and was named a Best Book of 1995 in poetry by Publisher's Weekly.
 His poems have been translated into Serbian, Chinese, Romanian, and Bengali.
 His books include: Have at You Now!; A Gallery of Ghosts; Davenport's Version (;American Ghost/Americki Duh;For the House of Torkom: Armenian prose poems of Hmayyag Shems ;The Enemies of Leisure;Three Poems;The Burning of New Orleans;Charlemagne: A Song of Gestures.

 March 24—Poet Virgina Bell

 Virginia Bell is an activist, bilingual poet and essayist.
 She is also a Senior Editor with RHINO Poetry and an adjunct professor at Loyola University Chicago, where she teaches courses on Women in Literature, Early American Literature, and Nationalism and Literature.
 Her poems have been published in numerous journals and anthologies, and are forthcoming in Spoon River Poetry Review.
 Throughout 2013, her poems will were featured on WGLT’s Poetry Radio.